ananthgraman/hps-java-junit-selenium/README.md

     mvn package

-This should now use CrossBrowserTesting to run the tests
+This should now use CrossBrowserTesting to run the tests.

 Run tests using Selenium + SauceLabs
 ------------------------------------